-17. Employee engagement (%): The Engagement Index measures a staff member's pride and willingness to advocate, sense of belonging and contribution, and willingness to go the extra mile ("say, stay and strive").
-The index is comprised of 4 survey questions grouped into 3 categories: (i) "I am proud to work at WBG" and "The WBG is the best place to work in development" (SAY); (ii) "I feel a strong sense of belonging to WBG" (STAY); (iii) "The WBG inspires me to do my best work" (STRIVE).
+17. Engagement index (%): The Engagement Index measures a staff member's pride and willingness to advocate, sense of belonging and contribution, and willingness to go the extra mile ("say, stay and strive").
+The index is comprised of 4 survey guestions grouped into 3 categories: (i) "I am proud to work at WBG" and "The WBG is the best place to work in development" (SAY); (ii) "I feel a strong sense of belonging to WBG" (STAY); (iii) "The WBG inspires me to do my best work" (STRIVE).
 Data source: WBG Engagement Survey. | Harmonization with other reports: Forward Look.

 18. Staff diversity (index): The Staff Diversity Index measures the aggregate difference from a target of "1."
-The weighted composite index is made up of four institutional diversity indicators: Sub-Saharan African/Caribbean (SSA/CR) staff at grades GF and above, women in technical roles at grades GF and above, Part II Managers, and Female Managers.
-Each indicator has a target and is weighted to form a component of the index, with each indicator weighted at 0.20, except for SSA/CR, which is weighted at 0.40.
-The index components are calculated by multiplying the weight by the progress of the applicable indicator, measured as the ratio of each indicator to its target.
-Surpassing the target for each indicator is weighted the same as achieving the target, with no additional credit awarded.
+The weighted composite index is made up of four institutional diversity indicators based on gender: staff at grades GA-GD, staff at grades GE-GF, and staff at grades GG and above in technical (non-managerial) roles and tagged managers.
+Each indicator is based on achieving a gender balance between women and men within the applicable grade group.
+Each indicator is also weighted: 0.1 for GA-GD, 0.2 for GE-GF, 0.3 for tagged managers, and 0.4 for GG+ technical.
+The index components are calculated by multiplying the weight by the progress of the applicable indicator.
 The final index is the sum of the four components, with a WBG institutional target and maximum of "1").
+This indicator, while using the same name, has entirely new components and cannot be compared to previous reported values of the staff diversity index.